• FAQ

 Danger of Benzodiazepines

 The side effects of benzodiazepines are unsettling in of themselves, but there are great dangers for those who abuse benzos.
 First and foremost, these drugs linger in the system for a considerable time period after the effects subside.
 Some benzos can stay in a person’s system for several days.
 This is dangerous because people will assume, they resume dosage or increase their dosage without realizing the body is still storing the drug.
-Benzodiazepine overdoses are common in these situations.
+Benzodiazepine overdoses are

 Another disturbing fact is that users will combine benzos with other drugs.
 Common drugs that people use with benzos include alcohol, opiates and stimulants.
 These combinations make benzo side effects worse and increase the risk of overdose and death.
 For those who quit taking these drugs altogether, the withdrawal symptoms they experience can be very excruciating.
 Depending on the length of time taken, frequency taken, quantity taken and the use/abuse of other drugs, benzo withdrawals can last days and even weeks.